wlandau/parallelRemake/README.md

 )
 ```

+Above, I include the `.yml` extensions of the files, but you have the option to omit them.
 This organization of steps into stages is encoded in the overarching [Makefile](https://www.gnu.org/software/make/) produced by `write_makefile`.

 ```{r}
 write_makefile(stages)